Phones under $200: Top picks and promising new budget phones

 It may seem like your choices are slim to none if you're looking for a reliable phone for $200 or less.
-But there are a few choices available that we wholeheartedly recommend -- like handsets from Motorola's Moto G series and one phone from its even more affordable E series.
-Upcoming and newly announced devices from Samsung and Xiaomi also look compelling not only because these phones comes from well-known companies and sport sub-$200 price tags, but also because they have decent specs and an elegant design.
+But there are a few budget smartphone options available that we wholeheartedly recommend -- like handsets from Motorola's Moto G series and one phone from its even more affordable E series.
+Upcoming and newly announced devices from Samsung and Xiaomi also look compelling not only because these phones comes from well-known companies and sport sub-$200 price tags, but also because they have decent specs (hello, good camera) and an elegant design.

 Read more: Best phones under $300: Moto G Power, Galaxy A50, LG K40 and more

 At $180, the newly announced Galaxy A11 features a 6.4-inch display and three cameras: a 13-megapixel wide-angle camera, a 5-megapixel wide-angle shooter and a 2-megapixel depth camera.
 It also offers a sizeable 4,000-mAh battery and expandable storage.
+It doesn't have wireless charging, but it does have an oft-coveted headphone jack.
+Not too shabby for a cheap smartphone.
 Read the Galaxy A11 first-take.

-The often discounted Moto G7 Play is one of our favorite affordable Android phones and is currently priced at $130.
-It has a 5.7-inch display, a water-repellent coating and a single 13-megapixel camera.
+The often discounted Moto G7 Play is a favorite affordable Android smartphone.
+It lists for $200 and is currently priced as low as $150 with activation.
+It has a 5.7-inch display, a water-repellent coating and a single 13-megapixel rear camera.
 For those who like to take a lot of selfies, on the front of the phone you'll find a selfie camera flash to brighten up all those memorable moments.
 Read more about the Moto G7 Play.

 As the cheapest of Samsung's new A series of phones, the Galaxy A01 surprisingly offers a lot for $110.
 That includes a fast-charging 3,000-mAh battery, a 5.7-inch display and two rear cameras.
+We're linking here to a version at Amazon bundled with a microSD card for a total of $130.
 Read the Galaxy A01 first-take.

-Launched in July 2019, the Moto E6 is now just $100.
+Launched in July 2019, the Moto E6 smartphone is now widely available for under $150.
 It features a 13-megapixel camera, a headphone jack and a 5.5-inch display.
 Oddly enough, it also has a Micro-USB port for charging (rather than the newer USB-C).
 Read the Moto E6 first take.

 Xiaomi Redmi Note 9